Gluing II: Boundary Localization and Gluing Formulas: 4D theories quantized on

 To be more precise, the boundary conditions $\cB$ is determined by $f_\cB(a)$ only up to $Q$-exact terms, in the same sense as in the previous section.
 Also, as a reminder, we should note that this classifies only those boundary conditions that preserve the supercharge used for the boundary localization.
 Alternatively, since for every $a\in\mathfrak{t}$, we have a half-BPS boundary condition \eqref{HS4bc}, we can say that $f_\cB(a)$ determines a half-BPS boundary condition that preserves $\cN=2$ SUSY at the boundary.
 To impose a boundary condition determined by some $f_\cB(a)$, one should first compute the path integral with boundary conditions \eqref{HS4bc}, and then integrate the result against $\mu(a) f_\cB(a)$, i.e., apply the gluing formula.

 If the boundary condition $\cB$ is described by coupling to some boundary theory $T_\cB$, the wave function $f_\cB(a)$ can be thought of as its partition function $Z_{T_\cB}(a)$, however one should be careful with such an interpretation.
-The picture we have in mind is similar to the one from Figure \ref{fig:bndry}: we consider a thin cylinder $S^3_b\times (0,\ell)$, with the boundary condition imposed at $S^3_b\times \{\ell\}$.
+The picture we have in mind is similar to the one from Figure \ref{fig:bndry}: we consider a thin cylinder $S^3_b\times (0,\ell)$, with the boundary condition $\cB$ imposed at $S^3_b\times \{\ell\}$.
 Then we can glue this cylinder along the ``gluing surface'' $S^3_b\times \{0\}$ to the boundary $S^3_b=\partial M$ of another manifold.
 In the limit $\ell\to 0$, this is equivalent to simply imposing the boundary condition $\cB$ at $S^3_b=\partial M$.
-Depending on how the boundary theory $T_\cB$ couples to the bulk, in the limit $\ell\to 0$, some of the bulk degrees of freedom might survive in the thin slice between the two boundaries of $S^3\times (0,\ell)$ and manifest themselves as additional 3D degrees of freedom.
+How does the cylinder partition function behave in the $\ell\to0$ limit?
+Depending on how the boundary theory $T_\cB$ couples to the bulk, in the limit $\ell\to 0$, some of the bulk degrees of freedom might survive in the thin slice between the two boundaries of $S^3\times (0,\ell)$, and manifest themselves as additional 3D degrees of freedom, -- we call them ``trapped'' degrees of freedom.
 If no such degrees of freedom survive, i.e., all bulk fields are completely frozen in the $\ell\to0$ limit, then $f_\cB(a)=Z_{T_\cB}(a)$, with $a$ playing the role of masses in the boundary theory.
 This happens, for example, if each field has Dirichlet boundary condition on one end and Neumann or Dirichlet on another.
 Then we can take fields that have Neumann boundary condition at $S^3_b\times \{\ell\}$ and couple their boundary values to $T_\cB$.
 However, if some of the bulk degrees of freedom stay dynamical, i.e., can fluctuate in the $\ell\to 0$ limit, then:

-where $Z_{\rm trapped}(a)$ is the partition function of such ``trapped'' degrees of freedom.
+where $Z_{\rm trapped}(a)$ is the partition function of such ``trapped'' 3d degrees of freedom.

 For example,

 corresponds to the Dirichlet boundary condition \eqref{HS4bc} with $a$ replaced by $\tilde{a}$, where $\delta_{\mathfrak t}$ is a Weyl-invariant delta-function\footnote{One might worry that $\frac1{\mu_b(a)}\delta_{\mathfrak t}(a,\tilde{a})$ is poorly defined at $\tilde{a}=0$, since $\mu_b(a)$ vanishes at $a=0$.
 In fact, it is well-defined.
 The wave function on the full algebra $\mathfrak{g}$ would be $\frac{\det_{\rm Adj}' a}{\mu_b(a)}\delta_{\mathfrak g}(a)$, and this is clearly well-defined.
 Upon passing to integration over $\mathfrak{t}\subset \mathfrak{g}$, the Vandermonde factor $\det{}_{\rm Adj}' a$ disappears.
 This is analogous to the delta function on $\R^2$ being well-defined despite having a dangerous-looking expression $\frac1{2\pi r}\delta(r)$ in polar coordinates due to the Jacobian.} on $\mathfrak{t}$: